CPAN-Security/security.metacpan.org/presentations/nuug2024-metadata-foss-cra.md

 ## Conclusions?

 * It's a mess
-* It's up to us to improve it
+* It's up to volunteers to improve it
 * ~"If it ain't broke, don't fix it"~
 * Don't be a bystander